How is prostate cancer diagnosed?

 - Sometimes when the prostate cells are seen under the microscope, they don't look like cancer, but they're not quite normal, either.
 These results are often reported as suspicious.
 Your doctor can explain what these results might mean in your case.

-Not all men with prostate cancer need to have more tests, but for those who do, the tests below are sometimes used.
 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of your body.
+Men with early stage prostate cancer don’t usually need these tests.
+They may be done, though, if the doctor suspects your cancer has spread.
 The imaging tests used most often for prostate cancer include:

 If prostate cancer spreads to distant places, it often goes to the bones first.
 (Even when this happens, it is still prostate cancer, not bone cancer.)
 A bone scan is done to show whether the cancer has spread from the prostate gland to bones.